 When Joanna began applying a theme to her medical school personal statement her essay started to come together effortlessly and was a solid mix of making a strong case of why she should be admitted to medical school but did not come off as cocky or arrogant.

-There’s a fine line you have to balance.
+That's the line you have to balance too.